A Great Ad is About the Customer, Not Your BusinessSeptember 25, 2020

 1. Define your target audience.

 I’ve asked many clients who they want to reach with their advertising.
 Most of them will say “everyone.”
 But what they really mean is “everyone I can get who would be interested in my product.”
 After all, you’re not going to sell a lawnmower to someone renting an apartment no matter how great the ad is.
 Zero in on that target audience, and you will have a better conversation with them.
-That will help you refine your message and create more effective advertising.
+That will help you refine your message and create more effective advertising with us.

 2. Ask how your product or service meets the needs of that target audience.